-- taking all suspicions and disclosures seriously - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies - storing records securely - offering details of helplines, counselling or other avenues of external support - where a member of staff is the subject of an allegation made by a pupil, ensure that lines of communication are maintained - following the procedures laid down in our child protection, whistleblowing, complaints and disciplinary procedures - cooperating fully with relevant statutory agencies.
+- taking all suspicions and disclosures seriously - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies - storing records securely - offering details of helplines, counselling or other avenues of external support - where a member of staff is the subject of an allegation made by a pupil, ensure that lines of communication are maintained - following the procedures laid down in our child protection, whistleblowing, complaints and disciplinary procedures - cooperating fully with relevant statutory agencies - providing access to supervision for those staff dealing with child protection issues action.
+Complaints are managed by senior staff, the headteacher and governors.
+An explanation of the complaints procedure is available on the school website.
+Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.